julia-gula-cko/forward-api-guide/index.md

 - The card details stored in an instrument or token
 - The details of a network token

 The request is then securely forwarded to your specified third-party API endpoint.
-For example, you can forward the request to external fraud engines, 3D Secure (3DS) engines, and other payment services providers (PSPs) such as [Stripe](#stripe-forwarding-example) or [Adyen](#adyen-forwarding-example).
+For example, you can forward the request to external fraud engines, 3D Secure (3DS) engines, and other payment services providers (PSPs).

 > **ℹ️ Info:** To enable forwarding, contact your account manager or [request support](https://dashboard.checkout.com/support/new?topic=case_configuration_change&issue=case_configuration_issue_operational_change_request).